Free bets are essentially free money. That is, if you know what to do with them!

 Summary

-As you can see, Arsenal is certainly the best option with a profit of £3.68.
+As you can see, Arsenal is undoubtedly the best option with a profit of £3.68.

-You can divide your profit by your free bet stake to work out the percentage that you’re converting into cash…
+You can divide your profit by your free bet stake to determine the percentage you’re converting into cash.

 £3.68 ÷ £5.00 = 0.736 (73.6%)

-Anything between 70% and 80% is pretty good, but try and aim for closer to 80% if you can.
+Anything between 70% and 80% is pretty good but aim for closer to 80% if you can.

-Sometimes you might have to accept a little lower, it just depends on the bookmaker’s odds and terms.
+Sometimes you might have to accept a little lower; it just depends on the bookmaker’s odds and terms.
 An example would be having to use your free bet in play.
-It’s generally a bit trickier to find close matches in play, so aiming for 70-75% is fine.
+It’s generally trickier to find close matches in-play, so aiming for 70-75% is acceptable.

 Final words